Thermally Robust Cooperative Function in Mechanical Networks: Tuning Cooperative Function via bidirectional allostery

 In the absence of any cooperativity, straining one site does not affect the energy required to strain the other site and $R=0$.
 If it costs no additional energy to strain the other site ($E^{B|A}=0$ and $E^{A|B}=0$) then the system is fully cooperative and $R=1$.
-The cooperativity parameter for allosteric unidirectional training (red) versus symmetric bidirectional training (blue) is shown in Fig.~\ref{fig1}D. Fig.~\ref{fig1}D shows that symmetric training leads to higher cooperativity $R$.
+The cooperativity parameter for allosteric unidirectional tuning (red) versus symmetric bidirectional tuning (blue) is shown in Fig.~\ref{fig1}D. Fig.~\ref{fig1}D shows that symmetric tuning leads to higher cooperativity $R$.

-In the absence of training, the target site can either elongate or compress as a result of a strain at the source; the energy required to apply a strain in a desired direction is equally likely to increase or decrease.
+In the absence of tuning, the target site can either elongate or compress as a result of a strain at the source; the energy required to apply a strain in a desired direction is equally likely to increase or decrease.
 Therefore on average $\Delta=0$ and $R=0$, consistent with Fig.~\ref{fig1}D.

-Training the network to $\Delta>0$ leads to the development of a low-frequency mode that is aligned with the functionality \cite{Yan2018Principles,stern2024Physical_Networks}.
-As we train the network progressively to higher values of $\Delta$, the frequency of the mode decreases and the free state projects more strongly onto the mode.
+Tuning the network to $\Delta>0$ leads to the development of a low-frequency mode that is aligned with the functionality \cite{Yan2018Principles,stern2024Physical_Networks}.
+As we tune the network progressively to higher values of $\Delta$, the frequency of the mode decreases and the free state projects more strongly onto the mode.
 Figures~\ref{fig1}E-F show that for an ensemble of networks at $\Delta=0.7$ the free state already projects primarily on one mode, which typically is also the mode with the lowest frequency.
-On average, the projection onto the relevant mode is 0.84 for uni-directional training and 0.95 for bi-directional training.
-For the case of bi-directional (one-directional) training, we will refer to this mode as the ``cooperative mode" (``allosteric mode").
+On average, the projection onto the relevant mode is 0.84 for uni-directional tuning and 0.95 for bi-directional tuning.
+For the case of bi-directional (one-directional) tuning, we will refer to this mode as the ``cooperative mode" (``allosteric mode").